jrosell/rix-run/README.md

 ## Troubleshooting

 * It's tested on Ubuntu.
+If you want to help, please test Debian, Fedora, Centos, MacOS, etc.
 * Please, open an issue if you have any problem.
+* Windows it's not (yet?) supported.
-* Feel free to open a PR to improve it.
+* Feel free to open a PR to improve `rix-run`.